Adat perpatih: Negeri Sembilan customs

 The procession of Minangkabau traditional leaders.

 The system practices democracy in electing chiefs and a king.
-Only men are eligible to be elected as leaders of their clan or tribe, while only women serve as leaders within the household, a role known as Ibu Soko.
+Only men are eligible to be elected as leaders of their clan or tribe, while only women serve as leaders within the household, a role known as Ibu Soko ("clan mother/matriarch").
 Their culture is matrilineal, with property and land passed down exclusively from mother to daughter, while religious and political affairs are the responsibility of men.
 The ancestral land is guarded by male clan leaders and chieftains.
 An Adat Perpatih woman cannot sell the land or transfer it to her sons or any other men.
 If she has no daughters, she may pass the land to her granddaughters through her sons by adopting them into her clan and tribe, a process formalized in a ceremony called berkedim.
 Property or land acquired by a man is not included under this custom, although he may voluntarily add it to the ancestral inheritance.
 This custom is protected by the king.
 The monarchy is an elective monarchy, unlike most others worldwide, and the royal families are patrilineal.

 There is no exact date recorded when this custom created.
 But the custom was brought to the Malay Peninsula (Peninsular Malaysia) by Minangkabau nomads in 14th century.
 This custom might have existed since 3000–4000 years ago based on its similarity with the Oceanian people especially the Polynesian people who like the Minangkabau also speak Malayo-Polynesian languages.
 This custom is also practised by the Comorian when the Malayo-Polynesian migrated to Africa 2000 years ago.
 Adat perpatih is similar to Oceanian matrilineal inheritance in the sense that both systems practise inalienable possessions.
 However the monarchy system is different.
 The Palauan king and queen are brother and sister and each has their own spouses.